dbsoft/dwindows/readme.txt

     If compiled with Visual Studio 2017 or later, otherwise the old method is used.
 Added dw_feature_set/get() to test if certain features are available on the current
     library and operating system combination at runtime or enabled/disable features.
+Added support for GResource embedded images on GTK2/3 with GLib 2.32.
+The old
+    resouce system is still available via configure --with-deprecated if needed.
+Added support for NSView based Tree, Container and Listbox widgets on Mac 10.7+.
 Fixed many small bugs, too numerous to list here.

 Dynamic Windows Documentation is available at: